 This Biscoff buttercream is just like your favorite Speculoo cookie but as a frosting!
 With just a few simple ingredients, you can easily whip up this dreamy cookie butter frosting.
 You only need 5 simple ingredients to make it.
+I love spreading this on sheet cakes, cupcakes, or even on a cookie.

 Save This Recipe! 💌